NajiElKotob/Awesome-Viz/BestPractices.md

 * The Pie chart shows percentages of values between categories, by dividing the pie into proportional segments.
 * The Treemap shows a hierarchy of categories/sub-categories and weight for each category via area size.
 * The Line chart shows values over a continuous interval.
 Mainly used to show trends and data changes over time.
 It supports multiple data series to compare values and trends.
+* The Column and Bar charts show values side by side as vertical or horizontal bars, across categories.
+Mainly used for comparison where the users can find out quickly which category is most popular, and which is least.